Ladder truck heads to new home

-BROOKVILLE — The Brookville Volunteer Fire Company said goodbye to its ladder truck Saturday morning as it prepares for the arrival of a new ladder truck in a week or so.
+BROOKVILLE — The Brookville Volunteer Fire Company said goodbye to its ladder truck April 5 as it prepared for the arrival of a new ladder truck in about one week.

+Firefighters from the Summit Volunteer Fire Department in Summit, Ark., saw the online advertisement for the ladder truck and contacted Brookville VFC to purchase the truck.

 Darr said the puchase of the ladder truck was to help the department reduce its ISO rating as well as to help out neighboring fire departments.
 He noted that they assisted several fire departments.